nekomeowww/insights-bot/README.md

 ### Commands

 Insights Bot ships with a set of commands, you can use `/help` to get a list of available commands when talking to the bot in Telegram.
+You can also use `/cancel` to cancel any ongoing actions with the bot.

 #### Summarize webpages